-- 2. The data used satisfies the data quantity requirements of section 6.1.5 of the Policy. - 3.
-There were 24 out of 54 samples that exceeded the CDFG Hazard Assessment Criteria and this exceeds the allowable frequency listed in Table 4.1 of the Listing Policy.
+2. The data used satisfies the data quantity requirements of section 6.1.5 of the Policy.

+3. There were 24 out of 54 samples that exceeded the CDFG Hazard Assessment Criteria and this exceeds the allowable frequency listed in Table 4.1 of the Listing Policy.
 Additionally, when the chronic criteria could be applied, 6 out of 10 data set averages (4-day) exceeded the chronic criteria.

-4. Pursuant to section 4.11 of the Listing Policy, no additional data and information are available indicating that standards are met.
+4. Pursuant to section 4.11 of the Listing Policy, no additional data and and a pollutant contributes to or causes the problem.